mpigsley/nebraska-mushrooms/src/cms/content/species/rhodotus-palmatus.md

 #250

--Growing solitarily on Hackberry in low Southwest-facing slope in mixed oak/hickory woodland near creek.
+- Growing solitarily on Hackberry in low Southwest-facing slope in mixed oak/hickory woodland near creek.
 - Cap faded pink, wrinkled with a vein-like pattern.
 - Lamellae pale pink with frequent partial gills.
 - Stipe with white basal mycelium.